TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 :pep:`338` defines executing modules as scripts.

-:pep:`451` adds the encapsulation of per-module import state in spec objects.
-It also off-loads most of the boilerplate responsibilities of loaders back onto the import machinery.
-These changes allow the deprecation of several APIs in the import system and also addition of new methods to finders and loaders.
+:pep:`451` adds the encapsulation of per-module agiza state in spec objects.
+It also off-loads most of the boilerplate responsibilities of loaders back onto the agiza machinery.
+These changes allow the deprecation of several APIs in the agiza system and also addition of new methods to finders and loaders.

 .. rubric:: Footnotes